top of page

 Photos by Romain Mayambi

-A regular collaborator with Early Music Now in Milwaukee, Wisconsin, Alison creates short films inspired by the music of the Medieval, Renaissance, and early Baroque periods.
-Their latest collaboration was released in December 2022 and can be viewed on Early Music Now’s website.
+Dedicated to revitalizing early repertoire works, Alison has consistently collaborated with Early Music Now in Milwaukee, Wisconsin.
+She creates short films inspired by music from the Medieval, Renaissance, and early Baroque periods.
+Their latest collaboration was released in December 2022 and is available for viewing on Early Music Now's website.

-As a young artist, Alison has found a place to thrive at organizations such as The Glimmerglass Festival and Florentine Opera.
-She was a member of Glimmerglass' Young Artist Program in the 2020 and 2021 seasons, where she assisted on a new adaptation of Mozart's The Magic Flute and worked with the company's former artistic director, Francesca Zambello, on Verdi's Il trovatore.
-In December 2020, Alison also joined the Florentine Opera as their Resident Artist Director for the Winter & Spring 2020/21 season, assisting on the Bronzeville La bohème School Tour and assisting director Jill Anna Ponasik on Weill's Mahagonny-Songspiel.
+During her early career, Alison found rewarding opportunities at organizations like The Glimmerglass Festival and Florentine Opera.
+She was part of Glimmerglass' Young Artist Program during the 2020 and 2021 seasons, where she assisted on a new adaptation of Mozart's The Magic Flute and worked with the company's former artistic director, Francesca Zambello, on Verdi's Il trovatore.
+In December 2020, Alison also joined the Florentine Opera as their Resident Artist Director for the Winter & Spring 2020/21 season, working on the Bronzeville La bohème School Tour and assisting director Jill Anna Ponasik on Weill's Mahagonny-Songspiel.

 C324B105-5431-456E-9F1A-F5356F46AA96.jpeg